wjhhking/jinspire.dev/_posts/2025-08-25-llm-learning.md

 published: true
 ---

-I recently learned more about how large language models (LLMs) are trained, and at the same time, I began to notice parallels with my own learning process as a human.
-The more I thought about it, the more it seemed that the stages of LLM training mirror how we grow, work, and live.
+I recently learned more about how LLMs are trained, and I began to notice parallels with **my own learning process**.

-Here are some of the most practical insights I found:
+Here are some of the most interesting insights I found:

 - **Pretraining is like schooling.** It is foundational.
-We should keep “schooling” or pretraining ourselves, regardless of age.
+We should keep schooling or "pretraining" ourselves, regardless of age.
 - **Supervised finetuning (SFT) is like working.** In a job, we slightly adjust ourselves to prefer certain outputs (behaviors, deliverables) over others.
-- **Reinforcement learning (RL) happens all the time.** We are constantly being “RLed by the world.”
+- **Reinforcement learning (RL) happens all the time.** We are constantly being "**RL**ed by the world."
 Rewards like dopamine hits from TikTok doomscrolling keep us hooked, while the lack of immediate rewards for saving money or exercising makes them harder to sustain.

 So, what are some practical implications for our own lives?

-- **Embrace Lifelong Pretraining.** Keep exposing yourself to new information, ideas, and perspectives — regardless of age.
+- **Embrace Lifelong Pretraining.** Keep exposing to new information, ideas, and perspectives — regardless of age.
 - **Output, don’t just read/watch/listen (encode).** Teach, write, explain — that’s how knowledge sticks.
-- **Finetune intentionally.** Seek out environments and mentors that provide the right supervision for the person you aspire to be.
+- **Finetune intentionally.** Seek out environments and mentors that provide the right supervision for the person we aspire to be.
-- **Be conscious of your reward model.** If you don’t set it, the world sets it for you.
-And the world’s incentives (likes, clicks, quick dopamine) are rarely aligned with your deepest goals.
+- **Be conscious of our reward model.** If we don’t set it, the world sets it for us.
+And the world’s incentives (likes, clicks, quick dopamine) are rarely aligned with our deepest goals.
 - **Learn continually and on-demand.** Shift from “learn first, then do” to “learn while doing.”
-Treat every task as a chance to update your model weights.
+Treat every task as a chance to update our model weights.
+- **Think** before **talk**, **plan** before **act**, and **take good notes** for retrieval.

 ## A Few New Thoughts